SabrinaJewson/cmarker.typ/README.md

 )
 ```

-## References, Labels and Citations
+## References, Labels, Figures and Citations

 `cmarker.typ` integrates well with Typst’s native references and labels.
 Where in Typst you would write `@foo`, in Markdown you write `[@foo]`;